IUPAC/IUPAC-FAIRSpec/README.md

 Welcome to the GitHub project for
 [IUPAC Project 2019-031-1-024, Development of a Standard for FAIR Data Management for Spectroscopic Data](https://iupac.org/projects/project-details/?project_nr=2019-031-1-024).

-Our most recent progress report (DEC 2021) can be found in [documents/reports](https://github.com/IUPAC/IUPAC-FAIRSpec/tree/main/documents/reports)
+This is a an active project aiming for at least a preliminary recommendation in late 2023.
+Our (rather minimal, admittedly) progress reports can be found in [documents/reports](https://github.com/IUPAC/IUPAC-FAIRSpec/tree/main/documents/reports)

 Our current working specification can be found at this site under [documentation/specifications](documents/specifications).